sunjerry019/nanosquared/README.md

 See [below](#independent-modules) for more information on how to use it.

 ## Supported Models
-The WinCamD Camera used is the [DataRay WinCamD-IR-BB](https://dataray.com/collections/beam-profiling-cameras/products/wincamd-ir-bb-broadband-2-to-16-%C2%B5m-mwir-fir-beam-profiler).
+- The WinCamD Camera used is the [DataRay WinCamD-IR-BB](https://dataray.com/collections/beam-profiling-cameras/products/wincamd-ir-bb-broadband-2-to-16-%C2%B5m-mwir-fir-beam-profiler).

-The NanoScan Camera used is the [Ophir NanoScan 2s Pyro/9/5](https://www.ophiropt.com/laser--measurement/beam-profilers/products/Scanning-Slit-Beam-Profiling-with-NanoScan/NanoScan-2s-Pyro-9-5).
+- The NanoScan Camera used is the [Ophir NanoScan 2s Pyro/9/5](https://www.ophiropt.com/laser--measurement/beam-profilers/products/Scanning-Slit-Beam-Profiling-with-NanoScan/NanoScan-2s-Pyro-9-5).
 You will need the PRO version instead of the STD Version.
 The activation code is device-specific and written into the EEPROM of the Scanhead.
+The NanoScan vendor software then checks the activation status of the Scanhead before marshalling the function calls to it.

-The controller used for this project is the SIGMAKOKI/OptoSigma Controller `GSC-01` with the accompanying stage `SGSP26-200`.
+- The stage controller used for this project is the SIGMAKOKI/OptoSigma Controller `GSC-01` with the accompanying stage `SGSP26-200`.

 Due to software compability issues, device-interfacing code for the beam profilers in this repository can only run on Windows.